Culture, Arts & Media

 The gift did not end there.

 The National Gallery's historical materials on the museum's archives note the 2008 "Fifty Works for Fifty States" initiative, which distributed 2,500 works to museums across all 50 states.
 That move scaled the Vogels' values nationally.
-The collection did not simply move from one apartment into one elite museum.
-It became a mechanism of distribution.
+The collection moved from one apartment into one elite museum, and then became a mechanism of distribution.

 That helps explain why the story remains so durable.